daneb/happyfrogger/README.md

 1. Dynamic Index.html (manually defined at present)
 2. Copy of output to release folder for github pages
 3. How to not generate markdown for files un-changed
+4. Move to make it agnostic (for others use)* Maybe.

 ## Generating Tailwind for static HTML